jperaza1/HonduPOS/Client/README.md

 ## Bugs 🐛

-This UI is getting upgrades in my free time if there is a problem please create a bug report in the issues section.
+This front-end is getting upgrades in my free time if there is a problem please create a bug report in the issues section.

 ## License